-From year one onwards EIT Manufacturing will start to maximise value creation and develop diversified income streams to ensure continuity of operations independent from EIT funding.
+From year one, EIT Manufacturing started to maximise value creation and develop diversified income streams to ensure continuity of operations independent from EIT funding.
 To support the Financial Sustainability Strategy and sustainable income generation, EIT Manufacturing has set-up the EIT Manufacturing SASU, as described in Chapter 5.2.

-The strategy for financial sustainability is based on the "Principles on KICs' Financial Sustainability" .
+The strategy for financial sustainability is based on the "Principles on KICs' Financial Sustainability" 19.
 It is geared to prepare EIT Manufacturing for the reduction and ultimate cessation of the EIT funding after a period of 7 to 14 years.
 The financial sustainability model relies on all parts of the organisation and holds all pillars accountable to contribute income.
-The financial sustainability strategy is in accordance with the evolvement of EIT Manufacturing's assets, business model, and services: In the short-term (1-3 years), the KIC's focus will be to establish its infrastructure, including the setup of CLCs, basic processes and the OIP.
-In this phase, the KIC will mainly generate revenue from membership fees, whilst starting to pilot income generation from new revenue streams.
-Financial sustainability will also be fully embedded in all Calls for Proposals.
+The financial sustainability strategy is in accordance with the evolvement of EIT Manufacturing's assets, business model, and services: In the initial phase (first 3 years), the KIC's focus was to establish its infrastructure, including the setup of CLCs and Manufacturing SASU, basic processes and the OIP.
+In this phase, the KIC mainly generated revenues from membership fees, whilst starting to pilot income generation from new revenue streams.
+Financial sustainability was also fully embedded in all Calls for Proposals.
 Proposals that are likely to generate ongoing returns for EIT Manufacturing score high in this criterion in the selection process.
-In the medium and long term (4-7 years), the main objective is to position the KIC, as a well-respected service organisation for the European manufacturing community and the CLCs, strategically in the regions - and strengthen their financial independence.
-In these phases, income will be increasingly generated through the KIC's own revenue streams.
-The following sources of revenue are foreseen:
+In the second phase, which is still ongoing (years 4 to 7), the main objective is to position the KIC as a well-respected service organisation for the European manufacturing community and the CLCs strategically in the regions - and strengthen their financial independence.
+In this phase, income is increasingly generated through the KIC's own revenue streams.

+The following sources of revenue are developing: